Detailed course offerings (Time Schedule) are available for

-EDSPE 526 Techniques for Instructing Social Behaviors for Elementary Students with Mild Disabilities (3) Cheney
+EDSPE 526 Techniques for Instructing Social Behaviors for Elementary Students with Mild Disabilities (3)

 Provides prospective and practicing teachers with foundational theory and knowledge to select specific techniques to promote social competency in elementary children with mild disabilities.
 Discusses research related to use of these techniques and interventions.
 Develops schoolwide, classroom, and individual plans for teaching social skills.
-Offered: ASp.
+Offered: Sp.

 Presents principles of applied behavior analysis.
 Focuses on the use of principles in classroom, home, and community settings to influence learning.
 Emphasis on the use of data collection and progress monitoring the use of principles and outcomes for learning.
+Offered: A.

 EDSPE 528 Inquiry and Methods in Writing Instruction (3)

 Examines ethical issues and responsibilities in regard to service provision to people with disabilities in education.
 Informed consent, protection of confidentiality, legal requirements to demonstrate changes in student learning, and selection of least intrusive, least restrictive behavior procedures presented and discussed within the context of readings and discussion of cases.
-Offered: W.

 EDSPE 530 Advanced Readings in Applied Behavior Analysis (1, max.
-3) Schwartz
+20) Schwartz

 Provides opportunities to read and discuss core texts from applied behavior analysis (ABA).
 Covers the conceptual underpinnings of ABA and discusses examples of application of the principles.
 Offered: AWSp.